social-science

 Economists face 60% AI exposure and 36% risk.
 AI automates data analysis, but economic judgment and policy advising remain human.

 Economists spend their careers studying how markets respond to technological disruption.
 Now they are living it.
-The profession that models creative destruction is experiencing it firsthand.
+The profession that models creative destruction is experiencing it firsthand -- and the experience is teaching economists something important about their own work that they would not have learned from theory alone.

 The Data: High Exposure, Moderate Risk

-Our data shows economists face an overall AI exposure of 60% and an automation risk of 36 out of 100.
-The exposure is substantial -- higher than most social sciences -- but the risk is moderated by the judgment-intensive nature of economic advising.
+Our data shows economists face an overall AI exposure of 60% and an automation risk of 36% [Estimate].
+The exposure is substantial -- higher than most social sciences -- but the risk is moderated by the judgment-intensive nature of economic advising and the institutional context in which most professional economists work.

-Analyzing economic data and trends, the core quantitative task, sits at 48% automation.
-This number may seem surprisingly low given AI's analytical capabilities, but it reflects the fact that economic data analysis is not just running regressions -- it involves selecting the right model for the question, cleaning data that is often messy and incomplete, and interpreting results in the context of institutional knowledge that AI lacks.
+Analyzing economic data and trends, the core quantitative task, sits at 48% automation [Estimate].
+This number may seem surprisingly low given AI's analytical capabilities, but it reflects the fact that economic data analysis is not just running regressions.
+It involves selecting the right model for the question, cleaning data that is often messy and incomplete, addressing identification problems through clever research design, and interpreting results in the context of institutional knowledge that AI lacks.

-Labor economists in our database show even higher exposure: 58% overall with 46/100 risk, driven by the highly quantitative nature of labor market analysis.
+Labor economists in our database show even higher exposure: 58% overall with 46% risk [Estimate], driven by the highly quantitative nature of labor market analysis and the increasing availability of large administrative datasets and digital trace data that machine learning excels at processing.

-There are approximately 19,600 economists in the United States, earning a median salary of $113,940.
-The Bureau of Labor Statistics projects 6% growth through 2034 -- above average, reflecting sustained demand for economic expertise in both the public and private sectors.
+There are approximately 19,600 economists in the United States under the formal BLS classification [Fact], earning a median salary of $113,940 [Fact].
+The Bureau of Labor Statistics projects 6% growth through 2034 [Fact] -- above average, reflecting sustained demand for economic expertise in both the public and private sectors.
+Beyond the formal classification, many more people with economics PhDs work in consulting, finance, tech, government policy, and international development.

 Where AI Excels in Economics